-You get backup/restore tools with encryption and compression support (e.g., MariaDB Backup) as well as MariaDB Flashback, a recovery tool for point-in-time rollback using the binary log – enabling database administrators to recover data faster by rolling back the entire database, or a single table, to a previous point in time without performing a full restore.
+MariaDB TX includes backup/restore tools with encryption and compression support as well as point-in-time rollback.
+MariaDB Flashback enables DBAs to recover data faster by rolling back transactions to a previous point in time rather than performing a restore from a backup.

 Example: HA topology with intelligent routing

-The example topology below uses MariaDB Cluster for synchronous, multi-master replication and MariaDB MaxScale for splitting read and writes, routing all writes to a single node (chosen by the proxy) and routing all reads to remaining nodes with load balancing.
+The example topology below uses multi-master clustering with synchronous replication and splits reads and writes – routing all writes to a single node (chosen by the database proxy) and routing all reads to the other nodes (with load balancing).

 - Strategies for achieving high availability